Kevin-CodeCrew/java-mini-project/README.md

 ```
 Which of the following is not a primitive type in Java,int,Float,boolean,char,2
 ```
-* A file with some random questions is included should you choose this record format
+* A file with some random questions is included in the repository should you choose this record format
 * Additional questions can be found here: https://www.geeksforgeeks.org/java-multiple-choice-questions/
-* Using JSON data as your record format is an option but you will have to load an additional JAR and add as a module just like we did with the PostgreSQL JDBC driver (https://www.geeksforgeeks.org/parse-json-java/)
 * You should create question template method that you can re-use that takes a question record and outputs a formatted question with answers, prompts for an answer, and grades their response